Zidqa brikha

 Ganzibra Najah Choheili waiting for two tarmidia and shgandia to join him to start performing zidqa brikha, the final ritual for the masiqta, during the 2015 Parwanaya festival in Ahvaz, Iran.

 In Mandaeism, the zidqa brikha (or zidqa brika; ࡆࡉࡃࡒࡀ ࡁࡓࡉࡊࡀ, /mid/) is a type of ritual meal blessed by Mandaean priests.
 Zidqa means oblation and can also mean alms, while brikha means blessed.
-Unlike the lofani, which is a minor ritual meal does not require the presence of a priest, the zidqa brikha needs to be prepared by a priest.
+Unlike the lofani, which is a minor ritual meal that does not require the presence of a priest, the zidqa brikha needs to be prepared by a priest.